There’s nothing more magical than a photo shoot in the snow, so why not embrace the winter wonderland when planning your engagement photos?

 Showcase Fallen Snow

-KT Merry, owner of KT Merry, traveled to Chicago with her couple in January hoping for snow.
-“When we arrived, the ground was covered in dirty slush and was hardly beautiful,” Merry says.
+Photographer KT Merry traveled to Chicago with one of her couples in January hoping for snow.
+“When we arrived, the ground was covered in dirty slush and was hardly beautiful,” says Merry.
 “But in the afternoon, our wish was granted, and it began to snow.”
 With a wintry mix, temperatures can drop quickly but don’t let that deter you from embracing the elements for your photos.

 Strategize Staying Warm